-Many folks have this misconception that the French eat them alive, chasing them across the dish with a salt shaker.
+Many folks have a misconception that the French eat them alive, chasing them across the dish with a salt shaker.
 This just isn’t the case in France’s mainstream culinary scene.

-The French often bake them in mouthwatering butter and herbs or, if mimicking their mediterranean neighbors, will serve them cooked in a tomato sauce.
+The French typically bake them in mouthwatering butter and herbs or, if mimicking their mediterranean neighbors, may serve them cooked in a tomato sauce.

 However, according to authentic French cuisine, you’re supposed to stick to butter and herbs.